tpayne/lang-examples/nodejs/Azure/Graph/README.md

 Running the App
 ---------------
-The app is designed to provide a number of simple Web services that allow you to interact with the Azure Table SDK.
-You can use them to create, delete or list tables in a Storage
+The app is designed to provide a number of simple Web services that allow you to interact with the Azure Graph SDK.
+You can use them to run various KQL queries.
-Account.

-To run the app, you need to configure the storage account that the app uses or ensure that it is exposed into the environment.
+To run the app, you need to configure the managed ids used and associate them with the AKS instance.

 To configure this you can either edit the properties file - `config/app.properties` or `export STORAGE_ACCOUNT=<accountName>` into the environment used by the container.
 If deploying this app to AKS, then you will need to edit the `ConfigMap` definition in
 `values.yaml`.